-Holland Early College students…
+Holland Public Schools Early College Program

 “I honestly have no idea what I would've done without this program.
 It's helped me discover myself and learn who I am as a person.
 I've learned responsibility, respect, and how motivation can really push you to do the best you can.
 I've learned that time management is everything, as well as the support of the people who care about you.
 I thank the people who were able to make my college education possible.
 Because of them, I know who I am, what I want to do with my life, and the kind of person I want to be in the future.”